Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Introduction and Context

 \subsection{Scope and Main Results of This Paper}

-Of particular interest for the present work is the fact that the dAFF model (in the original weak-coupling formulation of the CQM symmetry generators) has been recently found to be a CFT$_{1}$ realization of the AdS/CFT correspondence~\cite{Jackiw_CFT1-1,Jackiw_CFT1-2}, leading to renewed interest in this topic~\cite{CQM_Okazaki-2015,CQM_Okazaki-2017,Pinzul_CFT1-2017,Khodaee_CFT1-2017,deAlmeida_CFT1-2019,CQM-CFT1_Ardon-2021}.
-In addition, using the operators we discuss in this paper, the dynamic evolution within the dAFF model has been used to study causal diamonds in Minkowski spacetime~\cite{Arzano-1,Arzano-2}.
-The associated physics of finite-lifetime observers, often called diamond observers, was first addressed in Ref.~\cite{martinetti-1} in a remarkable finding that generalizes a similar thermalization of the vacuum for accelerated observers (the celebrated Unruh effect~\cite{Unruh:76}).
-Accordingly, these observers have access to only a limited region of spacetime, known as the conformal (causal) diamond; and the vacuum they perceive has a diamond temperature inversely proportional to their lifetime.
-This insightful result on the thermalization of the vacuum of diamond observers has been further confirmed in Refs.~\cite{martinetti-2, su-ralph-1, su-ralph-2, light-cone, jacobson,Houston_OQS-diamond}.
-As there are a number of parallels with the thermodynamic behavior of black hole horizons, where CQM has been successfully used, it is not surprising that that the dAFF model may also be relevant for causal diamonds.
-Specifically, in Refs.~\cite{Arzano-1, Arzano-2} the dynamic evolution within the dAFF model was shown to be in correspondence with the time evolution of Minkowski observers with a finite lifetime, which is described by the radial conformal Killing fields (RCKF) previously developed in Ref.~\cite{RCKF}.
-This problem is of interest in further characterizing the causal structure of spacetime, and CQM appears to be a promising tool for this purpose.
-The prototypical CQM generators of generalized time evolution can be taken as the operators $H$, $R$, and $S$, where $H$ is the quantum-mechanical Hamiltonian associated with the Lagrangian~(\ref{eq:CQM-ISP-Lagrangian_1d}), and $R$ and $S$ are the linear combinations of $H$ and the special conformal generator $K$ involved in setting up the Cartan-Weyl basis.
+In the physical applications mentioned above, and especially in regards to the recent work on CQM as CFT$_{1}$ and the physics of causal diamonds, the CQM generators play a central role.
+For our purposes, the prototypical CQM generators of generalized time evolution can be taken as the operators $H$, $R$, and $S$, where $H$ is the quantum-mechanical Hamiltonian associated with the Lagrangian~(\ref{eq:CQM-ISP-Lagrangian_1d}), and $R$ and $S$ are the linear combinations of $H$ and the special conformal generator $K$ involved in setting up the Cartan-Weyl basis.
 In particular, the spectral decomposition of the operator $S$, which plays a significant role in causal diamonds~\cite{Arzano-1, Arzano-2,RCKF}, is a novel result of our paper.
 More generally, the dynamical evolution can be described by any of the generalized generators $G$ defined as linear combinations of $H$, $D$, and $K$, where $D$ is the dilation operator.

 While the usual operator properties of the set $\{H,R,S\}$ and the generalized generators $G$ have been considered in the literature~\cite{AFF:76}, a path-integral treatment is lacking.
 It is the purpose of this paper to develop such functional integral approach, with which we compute the propagators and the spectral properties of the generators $\{H,R,S\}$, as well as those of the linear combinations that define a generalized generator $G$, falling under the three possible classes: elliptic ($R$-like), parabolic ($H$-like), and hyperbolic ($S$-like).